safl/ndarray_plot/README.md

 # ndarray_plot
-Script for plotting / visualizing three dimensional arrays.
+Script for plotting / visualizing three dimensional arrays, see below for a couple of examples.

 # Default visualization